GateBible/gatebible.github.io/README.md

-# gatebible.github.io
+# Gate Bible Study
-Gate Bible Study
+This is the home of Gate Bible Study.